 (Pictured above is the Pathfinder 32oz.
 Stainless Steel bottle partly in a sock, sleeping bag and Thermarest Z-Lite sleeping mat.)

 Once the water is boiled, lid on and put the water bottle in a sock.
 (The Pathfinder 64 oz. stainless steel water bottle stretches the sock a bit.)
 Or place inside an article of clothing, or tie up in a Shemagh.

 Ensure the lid is on correctly and tight.
 Test it by ensuring the bottle has no leaks.

 Once I put the lid on, I lean it slightly, (Hands out of the way.) rotate the bottle and make sure no water is leaking out of the lid.
 It would be a miserably cold night (Or boiling hot, for a moment.) if the water leaked into sleeping bag.

-A bandana, (See my article on bushcraft & survival uses for the bandana.) and a bottle hangar, (Fish hook spreader.) as above picture, can help handle getting the bottle out of the fire.
+A bandana and a bottle hangar, (fish hook spreader) as above picture, can help handle getting the bottle out of the fire.
 Use the bandana, or a hat, or glove to help hold the bottle while the lid is put on.
 As well as placing it in the sock.